-Topics are selected based on student needs and the academic qualifications of staff.
+Topics are selected on basis of student need and academic qualifications of staff.
+If regular lectures are not given, a minimum of 30 hours of work for each hour credit must be included.
 Laboratory may or may not be included.
-If regular lectures are not given, a minimum of 30 hours of work for each hour credit must be included.